How are Chicago references built and formatted?

 – Demonstrate the formatting rules which create accurate references in the Chicago style

 While there is much technology available to students to help with the mundane (but critically important) task of acknowledging source-based information, no Referencing Management Software is 100% accurate.
 Any student who wishes to achieve high grades at an English-medium university will therefore have to learn the nuances of whichever referencing style their field, department or tutor requires.
-In this short two-lesson course we focus specifically on writing Chicago bibliographies, covering the formatting and display rules of this referencing feature while offering lots of authentic examples for students to copy.
+In this short two-chapter reader we focus specifically on writing Chicago bibliographies, covering the formatting and display rules of this referencing feature while offering lots of authentic examples for students to copy.

 What is a reference?